Qihoo360/safe-rules/c-cpp-rules.md

 c = 123;

 void bar() {
-    // comment  \           // Non-compliant, The next line is also commented out do_something();
+    // comment  \           // Non-compliant, the next line is also commented out do_something();
 }
 ```